Welcome to LifeCourse!

 LifeCourse methodology lead and A/Prof Margarita Moreno-Betancur has previously discussed the possibilities for informing potential interventions by using the “target trial” approach in longitudinal cohort studies.
 The CEBU team, in collaboration with LifeCourse, now extend this approach to the multi-cohort setting.
 This provides a framework to address challenges specific to the multi-cohort setting such as clear identification of potential sources of bias, both within and between cohorts, which then guides analysis planning and informs the interpretation of findings.

 Approaches to comparing disease prevalence and risk factors across cohorts

 Comparing the frequency of a disease between different cohorts allows us to observe whether the prevalence of a particular condition is higher in one setting in contrast to another, such as metropolitan versus regional areas.
 Understanding the sources of these differences is often of central interest.
 Motivated by data from HealthNuts and the Barwon Infant Study, this paper develops methodology to enable the study of factors contributing to differences in disease prevalence across diverse settings and populations.
 Read more here.

 Did you know?

-LifeCourse cohorts hold over 500 million data points (excluding bioanalyses) spanning conception to adulthood.
+LifeCourse cohorts hold over 500 million data points (excluding bioanalyses) spanning pre-conception to adulthood.

 We provide several avenues for exploring the longitudinal cohorts at the Melbourne Children’s Campus.

 - Want to know more about a particular cohort?
-Delve in deeper on each cohort’s page to explore their design and data collections
+Delve in deeper to explore each cohort’s design and data collections

-To request access to cohort data and initiate a new collaboration, visit the Data Access page for our data access request policy, and to submit your expression of interest.
-Data access requests are reviewed in accordance with each individual cohorts’ governance and ethics protocols, holding the security of participant data to the highest standards at all times.
+Data access requests are reviewed in accordance with each individual cohorts’ governance and ethics protocols, always holding the security of participant data to the highest standards.